Fulbright U.S. Student Program

 Current UW graduate students MUST apply through the UW campus process and meet our earlier campus deadline.
 The University of Washington campus deadline for the 2019–2020 Fulbright U.S. student competition is Sept.
 5, 2018.
 Although the official Fulbright deadline is later, currently enrolled students MUST complete and submit all application materials by our earlier deadline.

 Graduate alumni are invited to apply through the UW campus process if they choose, but may also apply at-large; applying through the UW campus process requires that you also meet the earlier campus deadline.

 UW applicants are required to attend an in-person interview.
 Interviews will take place Sept.
-23, 2017 (NOTE: This is BEFORE autumn classes begin).
+22, 2018 (NOTE: This is BEFORE autumn classes begin).
 If you will be out of area on that date, please contact the appropriate Fulbright Program Advisor below.

 The Institute of International Education’s Fulbright website provides detailed information on the award itself and the application process.